WSI2020-FloorFinder/floor-finder/README.md

 ## How to run the web scraper
 * Step 1: update to the newest version of node.js
 * Step 2 npm install
-* Step 3: npm run
+* Step 3: npm run fetch